Possible Breast Augmentation Complications & Risks

 *terms subject to change at anytime per the manufacturer*

-From time to time, Dr. Cruise may perform a revision surgery under local anesthesia (in-office, not asleep).
+From time to time, Joseph T Cruise, MD may perform a revision surgery under local anesthesia (in-office, not asleep).
 Local anesthesia is considered very safe.
 The risks include headache, light headed, mild nausea, vomiting, unpleasant memories of your surgery.

 General surgery risks